zzz0121/TV_FT/docs/tutorial_en.md

   ![Local sources](./images/local.png 'Local sources')

+- EPG Source (`config/epg.txt`)

+  The source of program guide information.
+The program will sequentially fetch the program guide data from the subscription addresses in the file and aggregate the output.

+- Channel Aliases (`config/alias.txt`)

+  A list of aliases for channel names, used to map multiple names to a single name when fetching from the interface, improving the fetch volume and accuracy.
+Format: TemplateChannelName,Alias1,Alias2,Alias3

 - Blacklist (`config/blacklist.txt`)

   Interfaces that match the blacklist keywords will be filtered and not collected, such as low-quality interfaces with